We are still working to obtain content for your car,

 If you are having problems with the transmission in your F-150, such as clunky shifting or hesitation, check the fluid level first - it is amazing how many drivers pay thousands of dollars for transmission work when a half quart of transmission fluid would have fixed the problem.

-Learning how to jump your car before you need to is an excellent idea2007 Ford F-150 XL 4.2L V6 Standard Cab Pickup (2 Door)
+Learn where your spare tire and jack are located before you need it on the side of the road2007 Ford F-150 XL 4.2L V6 Standard Cab Pickup (2 Door)

 Cars burn, leak and otherwise dispense of their oil.
 Check your level frequently and top up when necessary2007 Ford F-150 XL 4.2L V6 Standard Cab Pickup (2 Door)